bespoke-silicon-group/bsg_bladerunner/README.md

 ### Build an Amazon FPGA Image (AFI)

 These steps will build the FPGA image and upload it to AWS.
 FPGA_IMAGE_VERSION will be used as the value for the 'Version' key in AFI Tags.
+The new AFI/AGFI IDs are printed on the command line and in upload.json.

 1. Clone this repository.